DrCpp/DrMock/docs/spec.md

 - A name for the mock implementation (see
   [Mock Implementation] for details)
 - A global or relative _enclosing namespace for mocking_
+- A name for the _controller_ member variable of the mock object

 ## The Interface